 - Is it safe to drink alcohol while taking solodyn?

-- Is it possible to drink alcohol while on xenical tablets?
+- Is it safe to drink alcohol while taking methylprednisolone?

-- Is it safe to drink alcohol while taking antibiotics?
+- Is it safe to drink disprin while drinking alcohol?